-GEO 160-PHYSICAL GEOGRAPHY AND

-THE GLOBAL ENVIRONMENT

-This course covers elements of the physical environment, atmosphere, climate, vegetation, soil and landforms.
-Emphasis will be on the conservation of resources and the nature and distribution of geographic regions.
+GEO 160-PHYSICAL GEOGRAPHY AND 3-2-4 THE GLOBAL ENVIRONMENT 3-2-4 conservation of resources and the nature and distribution of geographic regions.
 Labs are designed to bring students into contact with the landscape, developing an understanding of their own as well as other parts of the world.